MicrosoftDocs/azure-docs/articles/storage/common/storage-explorer-troubleshooting.md

 [RBAC](https://docs.microsoft.com/azure/role-based-access-control/overview) enables highly granular access management of Azure resources by combining sets of permissions into _roles_.
 Here are some strategies to get RBAC working optimally in Storage Explorer.

-### How do I see and access my resources in Storage Explorer?
+### How do I access my resources in Storage Explorer?

 If you're having problems accessing storage resources through RBAC, you might not have been assigned the appropriate roles.
 The following sections describe the permissions Storage Explorer currently requires for access to your storage resources.
 Contact your Azure account administrator if you're not sure you have the appropriate roles or permissions.

-#### List storage accounts
+#### "Read: List/Get Storage Account(s)" permissions issue

-You must have permission to list storage accounts.
+You must have permission to list Storage accounts.
 To get this permission, you must be assigned the _Reader_ role.

-#### List storage account keys
+#### List Storage account keys

 Storage Explorer can also use account keys to authenticate requests.
 You can get access to account keys through more powerful roles, such as the _Contributor_ role.